apptainer/singularity-userdocs/environment_and_metadata.rst

    runtime, *and should not be modified* in the container.

--  **env**: All ``*.sh`` files in this directory are sourced in alpha-numeric order when the container is started.
+-  **env**: All ``*.sh`` files in this directory are sourced in alphanumeric order when the container is started.
 For legacy purposes there is a symbolic link called ``/environment`` that points to ``/.singularity.d/env/90-environment.sh``.
 Whenever possible, avoid modifying or creating environment files manually to